How to Strip and Paint Wood Furniture Like a Pro

 Chemical strippers are not ideal for large projects.
 For cabinets or large furniture pieces, you might want to consider heaters to remove paint or hire a professional to tackle the project.

 - Abrasive stripping pads

 - Painters tape

 - Stain-blocking primer

-Remove all hardware from the main wood furniture piece.
+Remove all hardware from your wood furniture piece.
 Fill in any holes with wood filler, then lightly sand all surfaces that will be painted.
-You can add furniture feet, if desired.
+You can also add furniture feet if desired.

-Apply at least two coats of paint to your wooden furniture piece for best coverage and let dry between coats.
-After, apply a coat of polyurethane to make a nice top coat.
-Finish your furniture makeover by adding on any new hardware.
-Watch the process in action below!
+For the best coverage, apply at least two coats of paint to your wooden furniture piece, letting the piece dry between coats.
+After the paint is completely dry, apply a coat of clear polyurethane ($7, The Home Depot) for a durable top coat.
+Finish your furniture makeover by adding new hardware, if desired.